-How can I make sure that the work will be completed to a high standard?
+How can I make sure that the work done in my home will be completed to a high standard?

 TrustMark is a government-endorsed quality scheme, which requires all registered tradespeople to meet high levels of technical competence, have their work regularly inspected and show a commitment to good customer care.
 Plus, they have to provide a minimum two-year guarantee for work carried out in homes.

 MCS is an industry-led quality assurance scheme.
 All certified tradespeople have to show adherence to recognised industry standards of quality, competency and compliance.